wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 ```

 **Properties**
-* redisKey: The value of key.
+* redisKey: The name of the key where the list is stored.
-* redisStrings: The values to be added to the key.
+* redisStrings: One or more elements that you want to add to the tail of the list.

 **Sample request**